Durham Cathedral: Anglo-Saxon

 The See of Durham takes its origins from the Diocese of Lindisfarne, founded by Saint Aidan at the behest of Oswald of Northumbria in about 635, which was translated to York in 664.
 The see was reinstated at Lindisfarne in 678 by the Archbishop of Canterbury.
 Among the many saints who originated at Lindisfarne Priory, the greatest was Saint Cuthbert, Bishop of Lindisfarne from 685 until his death in 687, who is central to the development of Durham Cathedral.

 After repeated Viking raids, the monks fled from Lindisfarne in 875, carrying Saint Cuthbert's relics with them.
 The diocese of Lindisfarne remained itinerant until 882, when the monks resettled at Chester-le-Street, 60 miles south of Lindisfarne and 6 miles north of Durham.
 The see remained at Chester-le-Street until 995, when further Viking incursions once again caused the monks to move with their relics.
 According to the local legend of the Dun Cow and the saint's hagiography, the monks followed two milk maids who were searching for a dun-coloured cow and found themselves on a peninsula formed by a loop in the River Wear.
 Thereupon, Cuthbert's coffin became immovable, which was taken as a sign that the new shrine should be built on that spot, which became the City of Durham.
 A more prosaic set of reasons for the selection of the peninsula is its highly defensible position, and that a community established there would enjoy the protection of the Earl of Northumbria, with whom the bishop at this time, Aldhun, had strong family connections.
 Today the street leading from The Bailey past the cathedral's eastern towers up to Palace Green is named Dun Cow Lane due to the miniature dun cows which used to graze in the pastures nearby.

+Durham Cathedral as seen from Whinney Hill, showing the rose window.

 Initially, a very simple temporary structure was built from local timber to house the relics of Saint Cuthbert.
 The shrine was then transferred to a sturdier, probably still wooden, building known as the White Church.
 This church was itself replaced three years later in 998 by a stone building also known as the White Church, which in 1018 was complete except for its tower.
 Durham soon became a site of pilgrimage, encouraged by the growing cult of Saint Cuthbert.
 King Canute was one of the early pilgrims, and granted many privileges and estates to the Durham monks.
 The defensible position, flow of money from pilgrims and power embodied in the church at Durham all encouraged the formation of a town around the cathedral, which established the core of the city.